lkeab/BCNet/README.md

 Highlights
 -----------------
-- **Two-stage instance segmentation with state-of-the-art performance.**
+- **BCNet: Two-stage instance segmentation with state-of-the-art performance.**
 - **Explicit occlusion modeling with bilayer decouple for the occluder and occludee.**
 - **Efficacy on both the FCOS and Faster R-CNN detectors.**